Z80 Explorer

 Waveform view can display signals in a variety of formats.

 The resources’ “tests” folder contains several Z80 code snippets.
-Some of them can be run as-is (“zexall.asm”), the others contain code to test specific functionality (“test_busrq.asm”) or are there to serve as a template for your experimentation (“test_blank.asm”).
+Some of them can be assembled and run as-is (“zexall.asm”), the others contain code to test specific functionality (“test_busrq.asm”) or are there to serve as a template for your experimentation (“test_blank.asm”).
 They can be built with a provided Z80 assembler (zmac.exe).

 As you run different Z80 code snippets, you can see how selected nets behave in various scenarios.
 You can deduce what a signal does once you analyze its waveform.